aws-solutions/fhir-works-on-aws/DEVELOPMENT.md

 1. Set up your repo ([Follow Prerequisites for development](#prerequisites-for-development)) on your local machine
 2. Create a feature branch from `develop`: `git pull; git checkout develop; git checkout -b feature/<feature>`
-3. Run: [`rush check`](https://rushjs.io/pages/commands/rush_check/) - Checks each project's package.json files and ensures that all dependencies are of the same version throughout the repository.
-4. Run either of the two:
+3. Run either of the two:
    - [`rush build`](https://rushjs.io/pages/commands/rush_build/) - performs incremental build.
 See `rush build -h` for more options
    - [`rush rebuild`](https://rushjs.io/pages/commands/rush_rebuild/) - performs a full clean build.
 See `rush rebuild -h` for more options
-5. `rush test` - runs test and updates code coverage summary in README file for each package.
+4. `rush test` - runs test and updates code coverage summary in README file for each package.
 See `rush test -h` for more options
-6. Alternatively you can use:
+5. Alternatively you can use:
    - `rush build-test` - single command to perform `rush build && rush test` for each package.
 See `rush build-test -h` for more options

-[//]: # '7. `rush common-coverage-report` - updates root README file with code coverage summary'

-8. `rush lint-fix` - automatically fixes eslint problems
+6. `rush lint-fix` - automatically fixes eslint problems

 NOTE: to install new packages or dependencies: **DO NOT USE** `npm install`.
 Refer to the [documentation](https://rushjs.io/pages/developer/modifying_package_json/) for more details.
 Packages can be added/updated in 2 ways:

 - `rush add -p <PACKAGE_NAME> --caret`.
 Always use the `--caret` or version with caret sign(example-lib@^1.2.3), not doing so by default installs tilde versions(e.g. ~1.2.3).
 See `rush add -h` for more options.
 - Update the package.json in your package and run `rush update`.

+### Local Development with Implementation Guides

+If you're using [Implementation Guides](./solutions/deployment/USING_IMPLEMENTATION_GUIDES.md) or ([Implementation Guides](./solutions/smart-deployment/USING_IMPLEMENTATION_GUIDES.md)), then follow these steps to run FHIR Works with IG locally.

 ## Staging a Pull Request